Perry v. Dowling

 In October 1991, plaintiff-appellee Jodi Perry (“Perry”) became pregnant.
 At the time, she was unmarried and living with the father of the child, Thomas A. English II (“English”).
 Because of her modest income, Perry did not qualify for full Medicaid benefits.
 She did, however, qualify for pregnancy-related medical assistance under the Act as a poverty level pregnant woman, and on February 5, 1992 ACDSS approved such medical coverage.
 In accordance with the requirements of the assignment provision of section 1396k(a)(1)(A), Perry’s application for medical assistance included a clause assigning to the state her rights to any support and payment for the medical assistance from any other person.

-Perry's son was born on July 29, 1992.
-On October 20, 1992, Perry applied for continued medical coverage of her son, and recertified for conventional Medicaid coverage of herself, since she no longer qualified for medical assistance as a poverty level pregnant woman.
+Perry’s son was bom on July 29,1992.
+On October 20,1992, Perry applied for continued medical coverage of her son, and recertified for conventional Medicaid coverage of herself, since she no longer qualified for medical assistance as a poverty level pregnant woman.
 Like her original application for medical assistance, her recertification application contained an assignment to the state of her rights to support and payment.
+Two days later ACDSS approved continued coverage for her son and Medicaid coverage for Perry.

 Free access — add to your briefcase to read the full text and ask questions with AI